No, They Don't Need Us As Consumers

 One common argument I hear all the time is that the people at the top won’t let us go broke since they need consumers to buy their products.
 It’s a nice thought—we’re mutually dependent, people think, so the folks at the top have an incentive to not let things get too far out of hand.
 Maybe they will even realize the error of their ways and give us a raise, or perhaps a UBI.
 A consumer economy needs consumers with enough spending power to buy products in order to function.
 Makes sense, right?
 How can the economy keep growing if most of us are getting poorer?

-But is that really true?
+But is that really the case?

 That chart is taken from this website, which contains the gory details: